EPIcx-lab/mpox-behavioral/README.md

 # Code for "Adaptive behavior in response to the 2022 mpox epidemic in the Paris region" by D. Maniscalco et al.

 ## Description
-This code serves to simulate infectious diseases, notably mpox, among men-who-have-sex-with-men (MSM) in the Paris region.
-The code simulates an agent-based process on the input temporal network.
+This code was used to simulate the 2022 mpox outbreak among men-who-have-sex-with-men (MSM) in the Paris region.
+The code takes as input one (or more) temporal networks representative of the sexual interactions between MSM and simulates the epidemic spreading.
+The code includes 1st generation smallpox vaccination, PrEP and PEP vaccination against mpox, three types of behavioral changes, cases underdetection.
+Full details on the methods can be found in the paper's manuscript and SI.

 ## Getting Started